eyalnaor/VideoRollingShutter/README.md

 ### Visual Results
 Below are sample comparisons of our results vs. the SotA competitors.<br />
-RS input, GS-reconstructions and residual misliagnments are shown. <br />
+RS input, GS-reconstructions and residual misliagnments are shown.
+Please press play. <br />
 ![visual_results](./readme_sources/visual_results.gif)

 For all the videos and results please see [project page](https://www.wisdom.weizmann.ac.il/~vision/VideoRS/supplementary/Visual_Results.html).